Grief and loss

 • If their grief is having a long term impact on their mental health over a sustained period of time, consider recommending a visit to a psychologist

-• helping students deal with grief in the classroom using our mental health classroom activities.
+• Help students deal with grief using our mental health classroom activities.